The generic basis and flavour non-universal SMEFT: Preliminaries: weak bases and subsets of operators

+Above, we examined what happens to the Wilson coefficients and the SMEFT operators when one performs a $[U(3)]^5$ transformation, i.e., a change of basis.
+We saw that, if the Hamiltonian $\cal{H}$ contains all of the contributing operators in one basis, a transformation to another basis will generally produce another Hamiltonian containing all of the contributing operators.
+The upshot is that a SMEFT analysis of the corresponding observables is basis independent.
+Although the values of the Wilson coefficients in different bases are different, they are related by the change of basis.

+On the other hand, if only a subset of operators is used, the underlying basis must be specified, since the values of the Wilson coefficients are not basis-independent \cite{Silvestrini:2018dos, Aebischer:2020dsw}.
+For example, the physics described by the Hamiltonian of Eq.~\eqref{H_orig} with restrictions $C^{(1)}_{\ell q}\vert_{prst}=0$ unless $prst=2222$ or $2233$ is different from the physics described by the Hamiltonian of Eq.~\eqref{Htrans} with restrictions ${\tilde C}^{(1)}_{\ell q}\vert_{prij}=0$ unless $prij=2222$ or $2233$.

-Consider again the SMEFT operator ${\cal O}^{(1)}_{\ell q}$ of Eq.~(\ref{SMEFTop}), and suppose now that the generation indices take only the values $prst = 2222$ and $2233$, i.e., not all nine quark operators are present (and the leptonic indices are fixed).
+In fact, in the literature it is often assumed that only a subset of such operators is present.
+For this case, it is worthwhile to examine the basis dependence in more detail.
+Consider again the SMEFT operator ${\cal O}^{(1)}_{\ell q}$ of Eq.~(\ref{SMEFTop}), and suppose, as above, that the generation indices take only the two values $prst = 2222$ and $2233$, i.e., not all nine quark operators are present (and the leptonic indices are fixed).
 We are interested in the matching of these ${\cal O}^{(1)}_{\ell q}$ operators to WET.
 We have already described how the quarks transform between the weak and mass bases.
-For the leptons, we can again use one $U(3)$ symmetry to transform $e_R^0 = S_R^e e_R$, so that the RH charged leptons in the SMEFT Hamiltonian are now in the mass basis.
+For the leptons, we can again use one $U(3)$ transformation to produce $e_R^0 = S_R^e e_R$, so that the RH charged leptons in the SMEFT Hamiltonian are now in the mass basis.
 For the LH leptons, if we neglect neutrino masses, we can also take the LH charged-lepton fields in the weak basis to be the same as in the mass basis.